 As I walked towards the boarding gate, I could see the red maple leaf on the tail of the aircraft standing out in the rather grey surroundings.

 Premium Economy segment of the aircraft is sandwiched between the long rows of economy class and the plush business class.
-In the Air Canada in-flight scheme of things, Premium Economy has nice pushback seats.
+In the airline’s in-flight scheme of things, the Premium Economy has nice pushback seats.
 I got the aisle seat next to a window seat.
 I could have a hazy view outside.
 However, I did not regret not getting the window seat much as it was hazy or dark outside most of the time.

 A small pouch containing a toothbrush, toothpaste, a pair of socks and an eye pad waited on the seat along with a light blanket and a soft pillow.
 The water bottle was in the seat pocket.
 I arranged the items below the seat, in the seat pocket to make a seat for myself.
 As I sat on the seat, I knew that the next 14 hours would be comfortable.